 Aside from being our main point of reference while we navigating the streets of Florence, the Duomo is an impressive structure.
 Also known as the Cattedrale di Santa Maria del Fiore, the 15-century cathedral is visually stunning with its green, pink, and white marble façade.
 Book tickets to tour inside, or grab a coffee in the Piazza to marvel it from afar.

-This covered market, next to the outdoor San Lorenzo market, is dedicated to food.
+This covered market, next to the outdoor San Lorenzo market, is a little foodie paradise.
 Although most goods on offer downstairs will not interest you unless you are staying somewhere with a kitchen, you may want to check out the cured meats, olives, and cheeses to take back (we didn’t find out until after we’d been, but apparently some places will vacuum seal your purchase if you tell them you are travelling back with it).

 Upstairs is great for a light lunch, featuring street food style stalls in a gourmet food court, great for caprese salads, pizzas, truffle-inspired dishes, and more.
 If you’re feeling brave, try the Lampredotto, a classic Florentine sandwich made from cow stomach.
 I tried a bit and thought it was surprisingly nice (a bit like pulled pork in flavour), even though I can be quite picky when it comes to meat.